solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/README.md

-# Deep Learning with Databricks and Azure Machine Learning*
+# AI with Databricks and Azure Machine Learning

 Trey Research Inc. delivers innovative solutions for manufacturers.
 They specialize in identifying and solving problems for manufacturers that can run the range from automating away mundane but time-intensive processes to delivering cutting edge approaches that provide new opportunities for their manufacturing clients.